-Big Sky Country Digital Network (BSCDN) is a partnership of the Montana State Library, Montana Historical Society, Montana State University, University of Montana, and the North Dakota State Library.
+Big Sky Country Digital Network (BSCDN) is a partnership between Montana and North Dakota.
+Specifically, it is a partnership of the Montana State Library, Montana Historical Society, Montana State University, University of Montana, and the North Dakota State Library.
 This partnership supports a local service hub of the Digital Public Library of America (DPLA).

 DPLA is an online repository that connects people to the hidden riches held within libraries, archives, museums, and other cultural heritage institutions.
 DPLA is a one-stop-shop that allows you to instantly and easily search hundreds of separate digital collections, containing millions of items, from across the country.
 DPLA has a user-friendly website that can be utilized for education, genealogy, lifelong learning, and scholarly research.

-On DPLA, you can do a general search to access items or you can browse topic, partner, or exhibitions.
+On DPLA, you can do a general search to access items or you can browse topics, partners, or exhibitions.
 DPLA has guides to help you get started and to get the most out of their robust website.
-DPLA also has a Primary Source Sets resource on their website which is specifically catered to educators and students – complete with teaching guides for use in the classroom.
+DPLA also has a Primary Source Sets resource on its website which is specifically catered to educators and students – complete with teaching guides for use in the classroom.